Myobatrachus

 Myobatrachus is a genus of frogs found in Western Australia.
 It is monotypic, being represented by the single species, Myobatrachus gouldii, also known as the turtle frog.
-It gets its name from the resemblance to a shell-less chelonian, which is a type of turtle.
+It gets its name from its resemblance to a shell-less turtle.
 It is described to have an extremely small narrow head, short limbs, and a round body.
 They can get up to 45 mm long.
 Anatomy studies of this species say that it has an incredibly large pectoral girdle for its size.
 Due to its unusual morphology, the features of this creature are thought to originate with old frog lineages from the early Tertiary or late Mesozoic eras.

 Habitat

 The turtle frog can be found in between Geraldton and Fitzgerald River in the Perth region, in Southwestern Australia.
 This area is mainly semi-arid, so the frogs have adapted to suit this region and this region only.
 They are not found or recorded to have been found in any other place or region.
 Despite only living in one region of the world, these frogs are currently of "least concern" to become endangered.
 Like normal frogs, the turtle frog comes out of the ground and into the open when it rains or storms.

 These frogs have developed short muscular limbs to help them dig into the sand but, unlike most frogs, they dig forward, like a turtle.
 They feed on termites, so the adaptation of the muscular limbs and large pectoral girdle is useful when trying to penetrate a termite mound.
 They do not need to live near standing pools of water, as they undergo the entire metamorphosis stage within their eggs.
 This means that they leave their eggs fully formed, skipping the tadpole stage (an unusual life cycle shared by a few other frog genera, e.g. Eleutherodactylus, Arenophryne, and other members its genus).
 Their closest relatives, among the few who share most of the turtle frog's traits, are sandhill frogs and forest toadlets.